 The formal arraignment can be another crucial time in your case.
 If you are a first time DUI offender and have no additional charges pending, your attorney can attempt to gain your acceptance into one of several diversion programs such as Accelerated Rehabilitative Disposition (ARD).
 If you are accepted into ARD and you complete the program successfully you can have your charges expunged and keep your criminal record clean.

-At this stage of the case, you attorney is preparing to move forward with a trial and handle any issues that need to resolving.
+At this stage of the case, your attorney is preparing to move forward with a trial and handle any issues that need to resolve.
 Your attorney will make discovery requests.
-This can include police reports that have not yet been obtained and the outcome of sobriety tests such as BAC level.
+This can include police reports that have not yet been obtained and the outcome of sobriety tests such as the BAC level.